dgaedcke/buildAxsServer/README.md

 ## Usage:
+	# to pull the master branch, run this:
 	fab loadenv:dev gitpull
 	fab loadenv:dev loadData
-	will need to reset the dewey@minggl.com password to:
+	will need to reset the dewey@minggl.com password in the DB to:
 	'pbkdf2:sha1:1000$X4xknZGM$fcf1c6a3dd929ad3ea096ece42761e523d150049' == apple
 	after reloading the DB